-Use this free Instant P0t Cooking Times Cheatsheet as a starting guide.
+Use this free Instant Pot Cooking Times Cheatsheet as a starting guide.

 TIP 15: HOW TO DEODORIZE THE SEALING RING.

 Over time, the sealing ring inside the lid will start to absorb food odors.
-So to keep your steel cut oats from smelling and tasting like last night’s curry, you’ll want to deodorize it on a regular basis using cleaning vinegar.
+So to keep your steel-cut oats from smelling and tasting like last night’s curry, you’ll want to deodorize the sealing ring on a regular basis using cleaning vinegar.
 Here’s how:

 - In a large bowl, combine one cup of water with one cup of cleaning vinegar.